WVMT

-WVMT (620 AM) is a commercial radio station licensed to Burlington, Vermont, and serving the Champlain Valley of Vermont and New York.
-WVMT is simulcast on FM translator station W242BK at 96.3 MHz.
-The translator's owner, Vox AM/FM, LLC, operates WVMT under a local marketing agreement (LMA).
-The radio studios and offices are within Fort Ethan Allen in Colchester, with Vox's other stations.
+WVMT (620 AM) is a commercial radio station licensed to Burlington, Vermont, United States, and serving the Champlain Valley of Vermont and New York.
+Owned by Paul S. Goldman and operated by Vox AM/FM, LLC, it carries a conservative talk format; WVMT is relayed on WCPV (101.3 FM) in Essex, New York, and FM translator station W242BK at 96.3 MHz, which are both owned by Vox outright.
+WVMT's studios are within Fort Ethan Allen in Colchester, with Vox's other stations, while the transmitter is also sited in Colchester, near Malletts Bay, and is shown on Lake Champlain navigation charts.

-WVMT’s transmitter power is 5,000 watts, as a Class B station, using a directional antenna with slightly different daytime and nighttime directional patterns in order to protect other stations on the AM 620 frequency, principally, WTMJ in Milwaukee.
-Its daytime signal covers most of Northern Vermont, Northeastern New York and part of Quebec, Canada.
+WVMT’s daytime signal covers most of Northern Vermont, Northeastern New York and part of Quebec, Canada.
 At night, the station adjusts its coverage to concentrate the signal around the Burlington and Plattsburgh, New York, areas.
-WVMT's easily identifiable three-tower array is shown on Lake Champlain navigation charts, located in Colchester, near Malletts Bay.

 Programming

-Weekdays begin with a local news and information show, The Morning Drive, hosted by Kurt Wright and Anthony Neary.
-The rest of the weekday schedule is made up of nationally syndicated shows, Brian Kilmeade, Jimmy Failla, Howie Carr The Ramsey Show with Dave Ramsey, and Coast to Coast AM with George Noory.
-Boston-based Howie Carr is heard on weekday afternoons.
+WVMT personalities Kurt Wright and Anthony Neary host the station's morning show, while the remainder of weekday schedule is made up of nationally syndicated conservative talk shows; WVMT is also an affiliate of The Howie Carr Show.

-Weekends feature shows on money, health, home repair, cars, pets, law, dining, wine and beer.
-Weekend syndicated shows include Glenn Beck, At Home with Gary Sullivan, Bill Handel on the Law, The Pet Show with Warren Eckstein, Leo Laporte, The Tech Guy, Ron Annanian, The Car Doctor and Somewhere in Time with Art Bell.
-Bruce Newbury hosts the "Food Dude" show along with The Bruce Newbury talk show.
 WVMT carries UVM Men's Hockey and Women's Basketball.
-Most hours begin with ABC News Radio.

 History

 University of Vermont

 WVMT is the oldest radio station in Vermont.
-It began test transmissions on May 20, 1922.
-The call sign was WCAX, and it was owned by the University of Vermont (UVM).
+It began test transmissions on May 20, 1922, as WCAX, and it was owned by the University of Vermont (UVM).

 In its early years, WCAX largely operated on an experimental basis, and it was not until October 10, 1924, that the station formally signed on.
 WCAX was run by UVM students and faculty.
 Most of its programming consisting of farming information from the University's Extension Service.
 Some reports say the call letters stood for "College of Agriculture Extension" in recognition of this service.

 The station's license was granted, and the call letters assigned, on May 13, 1922.
 That assignment was around the same time as WCAU (now WPHT) in Philadelphia and WCAY (now WTMJ) in Milwaukee, an indication that the call letters were randomly assigned from a sequential list of available call signs.
 Initially operating at 833 kHz (as most stations did at that time).
 It moved to 1200 kHz by 1925, to 1190 kHz in 1926, to 1180 kHz in 1927, and then back to 1200 in November 1928.